-Have you thought about where to begin?
-I’m not talking about reducing headcount, rather, how do you plan to effectively reduce overall expenditures without reducing headcount?
-And how do you do it if your demand for temporary labor increases?
+I’m not talking about reducing headcount.
+The real question is, How do you plan to effectively reduce overall expenditures without reducing headcount?
+And how do you do it if your demand for contingent labour increases?

-Faced with growth, enterprise HR and procurement organizations are spending more time, money, and resources on sourcing and procuring services.
-At the same time, companies facing a decline in revenues (think oil and gas today) are forced to cut spend and reduce costs.
-This is why more and more procurement organizations are tasked with identifying ways to control their services spend.
-It’s vital to connect the business to temporary labor—through understanding, identifying and appropriately controlling and reducing spend.
+Faced with a global “War for Talent,” enterprise HR and procurement organisations are spending more time, money, and resources on sourcing and procuring services.
+At the same time, companies facing a decline in revenues are forced to cut spend and reduce costs.
+This is why more and more procurement organisations are tasked with identifying ways to control their services spend.

-Today’s competitive talent landscape, lack of labor category management, and growing contingent labor volume can result in you overpaying for your non-employee workers.
-And overall, without the right strategy and tools in place for managing this workforce globally, it’s almost guaranteed you’re spending more than you need to on these resources.
+If your answer to the last question is that you are still using manual spreadsheets or a complicated in-house system, then you’re already behind.
+In today’s competitive talent landscape, lack of labour category management and growing contingent labour volume can result in you overpaying for your non-employee workers.
+And overall, without the right strategy and tools in place for managing this workforce globally, it’s almost guaranteed you’re spending more than you need for these resources.